 Pippi, my 14-year-old tabby, has never hidden her total disdain for car rides.
 In fact, she screams it loud and proud for the whole world to hear, in deeply guttural yowls.
 Short of heavy sedatives, poor Pip will always be anxious in the car.
 Throughout the years, though, I have learned ways to make short trips (to the vet, across-town moves, etc.) tolerable for both of us.
-Here's how:
+Here’s some tips for traveling with cats in the car, based on my own experience.

-1. I make sure her travel crate is familiar
+1. I make sure her travel carrier is familiar

 Instead of storing her travel crate in a closet, like I used to, I keep it in the living room, near her midday nap-in-the-sun chair.
 She doesn’t go into it often, but I do see her wandering in to explore or sniffing around the outside every few weeks.
 Before trips, I pad the bottom of the crate with the pillow that she sleeps on every night and a T-shirt of mine out of the laundry basket.
 The softness of the pillow, along with the familiar smells, give her comfort.